Internet censorship in Iran: Blacklist

+It is speculated that 90% of Iranians remain on social media despite government restrictions.

 Effects and Internet fragmentation

 Effects

 The government's censorship techniques has led to internet in Iran being among the worst worldwide, according to a report by the Tehran Electronic Commerce Association (TECA).
 The report noted the effect of new filtering equipment within the domestic network, which causes functional disruptions and processor saturation.

 Forking apps

-Iranian government had released another law in 2024 that allow censored apps to be accessible through government enabled client side forks.
+The Iranian government had passed another law in 2024 that allow censored apps to be accessible through government enabled client-side forks.

 Elite internet

 Minister of communications offered selling class "professional" based internet access to startups and corporations with less restrictions.
 IRNA defended the internet closed access.

 The Iranian state spokesman compared the internet to arms control, while the Minister of Science Research and Technology promoted the mass censorship program as an "open internet for academics".
 The Minister of ICT also promised journalists that they would be granted internet access.

-On 11 June 2023, the Minister of Tourism and Cultural Heritage demanded that foreign tourists should be allowed unfiltered internet access whilst visiting Iran, via 'tourist' SIM cards.
+On 11 June 2023, the Minister of Tourism and Cultural Heritage demanded that foreign tourists should be allowed unfiltered Internet access whilst visiting Iran, via 'tourist' SIM cards.
 This plan was subsequently approved by the Iranian government in September 2023.

-On 15 June 2023, the Minister of Communications denied copying Chinese internet rules.
+On 15 June 2023, the Minister of Communications denied copying Chinese Internet rules.